ritza-co/abbey/2023-11 - IAM Terraform article/article.md

 ### What are the disadvantages of Abbey?

 - Unlike Terraform/OpenTofu, Abbey has no free local version.
 For companies of more than twenty users, you need to pay for the service.
 - You can manage access only through the Abbey website.
 If Abbey's site goes offline, you will no longer be able to manage your access through them.
+While waiting for the site to return you will have to make Terraform configuration changes manually again.

 You aren't locked in to the service, however.
 If you wish to stop using Abbey, you can unlink your Abbey account from your GitHub repository and return to managing your users manually with Terraform or AWS alone.
 Running `terraform state pull` will download your state file from a remote server, including from Abbey.